 2.3.
 Cross-linguistic studies

 The next level of generalization is represented by cross-linguistic studies.
 In (Barik, 1977) a cross-linguistic analysis of different speech types of English and French is presented.
 He studied spontaneous and semi-prepared speech, prepared or formal speech for both oral and for written delivery.
 For each type, a passage from only one speaker was recorded for each language.
 The content of passages was comparable: for spontaneous speech – film discussion, for semi-prepared speech – ‘live’ lecture recordings, both on a general theme, for oral prepared – ‘formal non-technical speech in English’ and its oral translation from French interlocutor, for written prepared – reading of a ‘not very technical’ article, available both in English and French.
 For both languages, two adult male speakers were involved, recording different types of speech.
-The part of results, related to speech and articulation rate, is presented in Table N.
+The part of results, related to speech and articulation rate, is presented in Table 3.

-Table N. Data for English and French texts (Barik, 1977, p.
+Table 3.
+Data for English and French texts (Barik, 1977, p.
 120).